Content warning: This article contains graphic details regarding sexual assault and sexual abuse of minors. Reader discretion is recommended.

 Stewart’s address indicates he was not aware of Savala’s status as a sex offender.
 However, an analysis of documents related to Stewart and accounts that reference him implies the opposite.

-Those familiar with Chi Alpha and Savala state he was often introduced as “the holiest man alive,” alleging he also mentored Stewart since he was a child alongside influencing multiple other leaders who gave Savala unhindered access to their Chi Alpha chapters at universities, allowing him a gateway to students and minors who sources allege he sexually abused.
+Those familiar with Chi Alpha and Savala state he was often introduced as “the holiest man alive,” alleging he also mentored Stewart since he was a child alongside influencing multiple other leaders who gave Savala unhindered access to their Chi Alpha chapters at universities, allowing him a gateway to students and minors he allegedly sexually abused.

 Savala and Stewart: a history

-Chi Alpha Campus Ministries is a worldwide religious organization involved in the Assemblies of God denomination.
-Chi Alpha chapters exist on 312 campuses, involving more than 771 campus ministry staff and 28,000 students as of 2014, according to their website, with them sending plant teams to cities with universities to help students “connect with God.”
+Chi Alpha Campus Ministries is a worldwide religious organization under the Assemblies of God Christian denomination.
+Chapters exist on 312 campuses, involving more than 771 campus ministry staff and 28,000 students as of 2014, according to their website.
+They send “plant teams” to cities with universities to help students “connect with God” by founding churches and student groups.

 Savala’s involvement with Chi Alpha Ministries was noted as early as 1989, according to the L’Acadien yearbook from the University of Southwestern Louisiana citing him as a “Chi Alpha staff member and world-traveled missionary.”

-Savala’s indictment alleges that all 11 counts of sexual abuse took place during this three-year time period, with one occurring in 1995 and the other 10 occurring “on or about” 1995 to 1997.
+Savala’s indictment alleges that all 11 counts of sexual abuse took place during these three years, with one occurring in 1995 and the other 10 occurring “on or about” 1995 to 1997.

-An individual with the username “99901,” the Alaskan zip code shared with Clover Pass Community Church, shared their experience publically on the forum “XA & The Lions Den,” a website constructed by a user named “Gideon,” one of the main individuals involved in the legal effort to bring awareness of Savala and his involvement with Chi Alpha, and around 30 others, according to him.
+An individual with the username “99901,” the Alaskan zip code shared with Clover Pass Community Church, shared their experience publicly on the forum “XA & The Lions Den.”
+The website was constructed by Ron Bloomingkemper Jr., one of the main individuals involved in the legal effort to bring awareness of Savala and his involvement with Chi Alpha, and around 30 others.

-Tom said they were the individual who revealed the initial sexual abuse to authorities, resulting in the prosecution.
+Tom said he was the individual who revealed the initial sexual abuse to authorities, resulting in the prosecution.

-The Battalion reached out to Tom, who first spoke to Gideon about the media request.
-Gideon then took the role as his spokesperson and was able to verify Tom’s story and identity, adding that his attorney would be able to acquire the court transcripts confirming it if the testimony was contested.
+The Battalion reached out to Tom, who first spoke to Bloomingkemper about the media request.
+Bloomingkemper verified Tom’s story and identity, adding that his attorney would be able to acquire the court transcripts confirming it if the testimony was contested.

-Gideon said he was also in contact with attorneys from the Scheef & Stone and BozLaw PA law firms during this, the latter being a Florida firm specializing in child and adult sexual abuse and adult clergy abuse.
+Bloomingkemper said he is in contact with attorneys from the Scheef & Stone and BozLaw PA law firms, the latter being a Florida firm specializing in child and adult sexual abuse and adult clergy abuse.

 At 10 years old, Tom said Savala invited him to a sleepover in the main church building, recalling that it was “quite an honor to be invited.”